woodpecker-ci/woodpecker/docs/docs/50-about.md

 ## History

-Woodpecker was originally forked by [@laszlocph](https://github.com/laszlocph) in 2019 from Drone 0.8 after licensing model was changed.
+Woodpecker was originally forked by [@laszlocph](https://github.com/laszlocph) in 2019 from Drone 0.8 after its licensing model was changed.

 A few important time points: